 Grab a Bite to Eat

-All this romping around in Colorado’s outdoors will doubtless leave you with an appetite — fortunately for you, Glenwood Springs has no shortage of places to eat.
+All this romping around in Colorado’s outdoors will doubtless leave you with an appetite — fortunately for you, Glenwood Springs has no shortage of places to eat on a couple’s getaway.
 Whether you’re in the mood for a casual lunch or an intimate dinner, a quick cup of coffee or a slice of pizza, you can find what you’re looking for just a stone’s throw from downtown.

 5. Glenwood Canyon Brewpub — if you’re staying in the Hotel Denver, it doesn’t get any easier than this.
 The Brewpub is located right on the ground floor of the hotel!
 For lunch, try hearty pub fare like the soup flight sampler or jalapeno cheddar elk sausage mac and cheese, along with a selection of artisan burgers.
 And of course, the Brewpub has more than half a dozen beers on tap, brewed right here in the building!